-- The script enable\SES1112\improve.sql must be executed immediately after the Oracle SES upgrade is completed.
-Do not start a crawl or an optimization before enable\SES1112\improve.sql completes. - The Data Storage Location specified in Oracle SES installation is shared by the previous Oracle SES release from which you are upgrading.
-For example, the 10.1.8.4.0 and 11.1.2.0.0 releases of Oracle SES use the same data storage area.
-If this data storage directory is inside the release 10.1.8.4.0 Oracle home, then be very careful not to remove this directory after upgrading to release 11.1.2.0.0. - If index migration is interrupted and fails to complete, then Searchable Content Stats will be inaccurate.
+- The scripts enable\SES1112\improve.sql (for 10.1.8.4 to 11.1.2.2 upgrade path) and SES\11122\post\upgrade.sql (for 11.1.2.0 to 11.1.2.2 upgrade path) must be executed immediately after the Oracle SES upgrade is completed.
+Do not start a crawl or an optimization before the execution of these scripts completes. - The Data Storage Location specified in Oracle SES installation is shared by the previous Oracle SES release from which you are upgrading.
+For example, the 10.1.8.4/11.1.2.0 and 11.1.2.2 releases of Oracle SES use the same data storage area.
+If this data storage directory is inside the release 10.1.8.4/11.1.2.0 Oracle home, then be very careful not to remove this directory after upgrading to release 11.1.2.2. - If index migration is interrupted and fails to complete, then Searchable Content Stats will be inaccurate.
 Failed or abandoned attempts to migrate an index and its data will result in inaccurate reporting about what is available for search in the Oracle SES instance.
 In this case, this is expected behavior until a proper cleanup is performed with eq\idx\mig.cleanup.
 See Oracle Secure Enterprise Search Administrator's Guide for procedures.